Core Concepts

 Agents

-Section titled “Agents”An agent is an AI coding runtime (like Claude Code) running inside an isolated Docker container.
+Section titled “Agents”An agent is an AI coding runtime (Claude Code, Codex, Amp, Kimi, or OpenCode today) running inside an isolated Docker container.
 Each agent:

 - Has its own filesystem, network, and process space

-- Runs with full permissions inside the container (
+- Runs at full speed inside the container — whatever “no permission prompts” mode the runtime ships (

-- Persists its state between sessions (Claude history, settings, GitHub CLI auth/config, plugins)
+Docker-in-Docker), without touching your host’sDockerdaemon - Persists its state between sessions (conversation history, runtime settings,

-agent-smith— the default agent classthe-architect— an agent with the full Rust toolchain (used for jackin’ development)chainargos/backend-engineer— a namespaced agent for backend work in the chainargos organization
+agent-smith— the default rolethe-architect— an agent with the full Rust toolchain (used for jackin’ development)chainargos/backend-engineer— a namespaced role for backend work in the chainargos organization

 The name agent-smith is just a project-specific example.
-In practice, agent class names can reflect the job they are designed for:
+In practice, role names can reflect the job they are designed for:

 frontend-engineerbackend-engineerinfra-operatordocs-writersecurity-reviewer